Diabetic dress shoes are hard to find.

-Or what shoes to wear to a dressy holiday party with something chiffon and sheer, a luscious brocade, or burned-out velvet?
+How to dress for a wedding, or what shoes to wear to a dressy holiday party with something chiffon and sheer, a luscious brocade, or burned-out velvet can be challenging.

 Today's diabetic dress shoes include Mary Jane style flat pumps, and these are not too much different from many of the comfortable Mary Jane styles now available.